ni/nimi-python/docs/nidcpower/enums.rst

-        The device maintains a constant voltage by adjusting the current
+        The channel maintains a constant voltage by adjusting the current.